tusc/wireguard/README.md

 ## Project Notes
 **Author:** Carlos Talbot (@tusc69 on ubnt forums)

-The tar file below is a collection of binaries that can be loaded on a UDM to run wireguard in userland mode.
+The tar file in this repository is a collection of binaries that can be loaded onto an UDM to run wireguard in userland mode.
 I plan to include instructions on how to compile the software shortly.

 ssh into the UDM and type the following command from the /root folder: